 List of Ingredients

-• 1-2 tablespoons of honey (optional): For added sweetness
+1-2 tablespoons of honey (optional): If you want it sweeter

-• 1 cup of water or coconut water: Depending on your preference
+1 cup of water or coconut water: Your call on which one

 Substitution Options